PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are used by both exporter policy and source rewrites without importing the exporter or duplicating heuristics.
-The three function ASTs are identical to their former exporter definitions, and direct tests cover non-rank-4 passthrough, preferred channel selection, singleton-channel hints, ambiguous layouts, and spatial dimension preservation.
+Special Reshape layout planning is co-located with this policy so pre/post permutations and reshape targets are not inferred in a separate exporter-only branch.
+The four function ASTs are identical to their former exporter definitions, and direct tests cover non-rank-4 passthrough, preferred channel selection, singleton-channel hints, ambiguous layouts, spatial dimension preservation, and each supported special Reshape form.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor